 The latest Graphene 3D Lab news:

-Graphene 3D Lab has announced that it has closed an oversubscribed private placement for gross proceeds of $212,000.
+G6 Materials (formerly Graphene 3D Lab) has announced that it has closed a non-brokered private placement to raise aggregate proceeds of around $1,001,000.

-The Company intends to use the net proceeds from the private placement for research and development activities and general working capital purposes.
+The Company intends to use the proceeds of the private placement to fund the design, development and marketing of the new graphene enhanced air filtration system and for general working capital purposes.